 Hotels In and Near the Parks

 There is an inherent advantage to staying in the Universal Orlando hotels.
 First, there’s the convenient location.
-You can walk or take the shuttle to the theme parks.
+You can walk or take the onsite transportation to the theme parks.

-There are seven onsite hotels, including Universal’s Universal’s Cabana Bay Beach Resort, Loews Sapphire Falls Resort at Universal Orlando, Loews Portofino Bay Hotel, Hard Rock Hotel, Aventura Hotel, and Loews Royal Pacific Resort.
+There are eight, soon to be nine, onsite hotels, including Universal’s Universal’s Cabana Bay Beach Resort, Loews Sapphire Falls Resort at Universal Orlando, Loews Portofino Bay Hotel, Hard Rock Hotel, Aventura Hotel, and Loews Royal Pacific Resort.

 Endless Summer Resort has Surfside Inn & Suites and Dockside Inn & Suites.
 Remember that you can also get Loews points for some of these stays.

 If you don’t want to stay onsite, to save money, you’ll find that many of the hotels near the park’s entrance still offer shuttle services.
 You just won’t be able to take advantage of early entry into the parks.